rolftimmermans/event-iterator/README.md

 Don't use this if you cannot reasonably consume all emitted events with your async iterator; the internal `EventIterator` queue will fill up indefinitely.
+A warning will be emitted when the queue reaches 100 items.

 One example is reading each line from a file with `stream()` and executing a HTTP request for every line.
 An HTTP request is typically much slower than